 Key Takeaways

-- Standby travel at American Airlines allows passengers to wait for an open seat on an earlier flight than their scheduled one.
+- Standby travel allows passengers to wait for an open seat on an earlier flight (and sometimes a later flight) than their scheduled one.

-- Passengers must check in at the airport and request standby status at the ticket counter or self-service kiosk.
+- Passengers must check in at the airport at least 45 minutes before domestic flights and request standby status online, via the app, or at a kiosk.

 Eligibility for Standby